openPMD/openPMD-standard/STANDARD.md

 Particle Records
 ----------------

-Each `particle species` shall be represented as a group `particleName/` that contains all its records.
+Each `particle group` shall be represented as a group `particleName/` that contains all its records.
 Particles records are generally represented in one-dimensional contiguous records, where the n-th entry in `particleName/recordNameA` and the n-th entry in `particleName/recordNameB`